zeeebr/articles_backend/README.md

-# Articles
+# ArticlesApp

-Articles is an application for collecting bibliographic data of organization employees in an international citation database **Scopus** and **Web of Science**.
+ArticlesApp is an application for collecting bibliographic data of organization employees in **Scopus** and **Web of Science** international citation database.
 The application recognizes the author’s affiliation with the department and the institute.
 The list of articles of the organization is maintained in a primitive form in Excel.
 To exclude manual data entry, the application processes an array of articles and exports data in an already existing table format for Excel.

 # Installation
   - Clone the repository by using `git clone`.